 Calligraphuck (Chronicle Books, $25)

-Obviously, this is not a book for those averse to swear words, which are dashed like bitters across pretty much every page.
+Obviously, this is not a book for those averse to profanity, which are dashed like bitters across pretty much every page.
 But it’s a good reminder that drinks are meant to be fun.
 Written by London lettering artist and designer Linus Boman under the nom de plume Calligraphuck, his gift and stationery company, this book is aimed at home bartenders and gift-givers.
 That said, there’s plenty here for sassy foul-mouthed pros, too.
 Most of the drinks are classics, but the notes on building variations (delivered mostly without expletives) elevate the collection.
 Consider, for example, a baijiu-based spin on the Penicillin or an Angostura Collins with a layer of bitters floated on top.

 Excerpt: “Pimm’s is ubiquitous across Britain during summer, but it can be difficult to source in other countries.
 Here’s a quick and dirty alternative: Replace Pimm’s with equal parts gin, sweet vermouth and triple sec.
 Compared to the original, it’s more bitter and citrus-forward, but some may consider that a bonus.